martiarmengol/-UPF-POO23-G101-08/Lab1/REPORT.md

 The created solution adheres to the object-oriented programming concepts and successfully simulates soccer players and teams.
 Testing revealed that the classes were appropriately implemented, and the fundamental features—adding players to teams, documenting game results, and displaying statistics—performed as intended.

-Future iterations should take into account a few potential issues and enhancements.
+However, future version should take into account a few potential issues and enhancements.
 For example, the system might be expanded to include more complex statistics, like player ratings or other team characteristics.
 In the future, it might be difficult to handle complex game circumstances such as player replacements during matches.

-Overall, the current solution offers a strong foundation for modeling soccer teams and players in an object-oriented way, but additional improvements and refinements can be investigated depending on particular use cases and requirements.
+An issue that we ran into when writing the code was that we did not know how to create linked lists and implementing them.
+But, with a short research, we found out how to import the required libraries and manged to used them perfectly on our program.

+Overall, the current code is a simplistic way of implementing different objects in java that allow us to learn the basic to further our knowledge on the following labs.